 The goal of the treatment is to mature and ovulate a single egg for helping women who are not ovulating regularly.

-Ovulation with Seophene or commonly known as Clomiphene Citrate, is a commonly used ovulation induction method.
-It is used to treat women having ovulation disorders, which reflects as infrequent or irregular menstrual cycles.
-Clomiphene citrate works at the brain and pituitary gland level to facilitate the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
-These in turn stimulate the ovaries in order to produce eggs, progesterone (P4) and ovarian hormones estradiol (E2).
+Ovulation with Clomid, Seophene or commonly known as Citrate, is a commonly used ovulation induction method.
+It is used to treat women having ovulation disorders, which reflects as infrequent or irregular menstrual cycles. citrate works at the brain and pituitary gland level to facilitate the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+These in turn stimulate the ovaries in order to produce eggs, progesterone (P4) and ovarian hormones (E2).

 Intrauterine insemination (IUI)